Differentiable Autoencoding Neural Operator for Interpretable and Integrable Latent Space Modeling: Numerical Experiments

 In comparison, CNO generates hierarchical latent representations across multiple compression levels, and the extracted latent structures at increasing compression levels are presented in Fig.~\ref{fig:dim_red_cylinder}d.
-Notably, while the latent representations across these compression levels are interpretable, several limitations arise when mapping them to the asymmetric vortex street in the ground-truth data.
+Notably, while the latent representations across these compression levels are physically explainable, several limitations arise when compared with the asymmetric vortex street in the ground-truth data.
 In the first latent space (Latent 1), corresponding to the input dimension (i.e., no compression), vortical structures are identifiable; however, directional information is lost, preventing distinction between clockwise and anticlockwise vortices, a key feature of the asymmetric von Kármán vortex street.
-In the subsequent two latent spaces, with compression ratios of 2 and 4, further vortical structure information is lost, although the contours of regions containing vortical structures remain partially observable.
-In the final latent space (Latent 4), at a compression ratio of 8, essentially no physically relevant information is retained, with only some flow structures aligned along the streamwise direction, offering minimal insight into the underlying flow dynamics.
-Thus, while CNO produces hierarchical latent representations in a single forward pass, its latent spaces are relatively less physically interpretable compared to DIANO, which provides significantly better interpretability, a single latent representation (instead of multiple ones in CNO), with fewer trainable parameters and comparable reconstruction accuracy, as shown in Table~\ref{tab:hyper1}.
+In the subsequent two latent spaces, with compression ratios of 4 and 16, further vortical structure information is lost, although the contours of regions containing vortical structures remain partially observable.
+In the final latent space (Latent 4), at a compression ratio of 64, essentially no physically relevant information is retained, with only some flow structures aligned along the streamwise direction, offering minimal insight into the underlying flow dynamics.
+Thus, while CNO produces hierarchical latent representations in a single forward pass, its latent spaces are relatively less physically meaningful compared to DIANO, which provides significantly better meaningful structures, a single latent representation (instead of multiple ones in CNO), with fewer trainable parameters and comparable reconstruction accuracy, as shown in Table~\ref{tab:hyper1}.